MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 07/02/2018
+ms.date: 08/21/2018
 ---

-# Understanding Android API Levels
+# Understanding Android API levels

 _Xamarin.Android has several Android API level settings that determine your app's compatibility with multiple versions of Android.
 This guide explains what these settings mean, how to configure them, and what effect they have on your app at run time._

-## Quick Start
+## Quick start

 Xamarin.Android exposes three Android API level project settings: